 Statkraft manages significant Norwegian hydropower resources and is Norway's largest power generator and Europe’s largest producer of renewable energy.
 The company’s origins go back to 1895 and is today one of the country's largest groups.
 The headquarter is in Oslo, Norway.

-Our Norwegian operations involve 334 hydropower plants with an installed capacity of 15,722 MW, four wind power plants with an installed capacity of 378 MW and 24 district heating plants.
+Our Norwegian operations involve direct ownership i 123 hydropower plants with an installed capacity of 10,910 MW, eight wind power plants with an installed capacity of 796 MW and district heating plants in nine Norwegian cities with an installed capacity of 549 MW.

 Statkraft’s ownership in other Norwegian regional power companies include the shareholdings in Skagerak Energi, BKK and Agder Energi.
 Statkraft also has a large share of long-term power contracts with industrial companies in Norway.